 None of this information is REQUIRED by Self-Issued OPs, so the use of this parameter is OPTIONAL.

 The registration parameter value is represented in an OAuth 2.0 request as UTF-8 encoded JSON (which ends up being form-urlencoded when passed as an OAuth parameter).
-When used in a Request Object value, per Section 5.1, the JSON is used as the value of the registration member.
+When used in a Request Object value, per Section 5.1, the JSON object is used as the value of the registration member.

 The Registration parameters that would typically be used in requests to Self-Issued OPs are policy_uri, tos_uri, and logo_uri.
 If the Client uses more than one Redirection URI, the redirect_uris parameter would be used to register them.
 Finally, if the Client is requesting encrypted responses, it would use the jwks_uri, id_token_encrypted_response_alg and id_token_encrypted_response_enc parameters.